 If you will be arriving late due to a covid-related situation (borders closed, delays in visa issues, need to self-isolate) then please let the University know as soon as possible by contacting firstname.lastname@example.org, as well as informing your School.

 We will shortly be providing further guidance for students who need to arrive on campus after the start of semester.

 Will my Tier 4 visa allow me study through distance/ blended learning?

 Yes.
-Distance/ blended learning will be permitted for the 2020/21 academic year provided students intend to transition to on campus, face to face learning as soon as circumstances allow.
+Distance/ blended learning will be permitted for the 2020/21 academic year provided students intend to transition to on campus live sessions as soon as circumstances allow.

 If I need to start my course Online will I still be eligible to apply for the Graduate Immigration Route when I complete my studies?

 Those studying by distance/ blended learning will be eligible to apply for the Graduate route provided they are in the UK by 6 April 2021, and they meet the scheme’s eligibility criteria

 What is the last date I can arrive on campus?